Tips on raising a

 The most important thing to do during the first few months with your new dog is to spend absolutely every possible minute with it.
 Cockers are people lovers, it's as simple as that.
 Banish a Cocker to the back yard 23 hours a day and you're going to end up with a crazed Cocker.

 The second most important tip I can offer: give your dog lots of exercise every day.
-I'm not kidding when I say that the more you can tire your puppy out, the less behavior problems you will have with him.
-Go for lots of walks, and teach him to retrieve toys.
-Keep him in motion as much as possible, and his behavior will be so much better at home.
+The more you can tire your puppy out, the less behavior problems you will have with it.
+Go for lots of walks, and teach it to chase and retrieve toys.
+Keep the pup in motion as much as possible, and his/her behavior will be so much better at home.
+An exhausted puppy causes no trouble!

 The first few months that you have the dog are extremely important for forming a special bond between you and the puppy.
 Take a week or two off from work so that you can spend some extra time with the puppy when you first get it.
 Let the puppy sleep in your bed, or in a crate on or next to your bed, so that the puppy feels like it is with you all night long.

-Puppies love to chew things, and will frequently try to chew you or your clothing.
-When this
+love to chew things, and will frequently try to chew you or your clothing.

 puppy to not chew things... the trick is to keep the puppy busy chewing